 The Longer Story

-I have been creatively slapping words together for the majority of my life.
-The first real story I remember writing was when I was ten.
-It was about a man who received a kangaroo in the mail (Mr. Popper’s Penguins obviously influenced me).
-However, the idea of a strange adventure in an unexpected place was an exciting concept to me at the time and has held tight to my mind long after, powering endless hours of imagination in the woods that crept right up to the back of my childhood home which sat snuggly in the middle of Amish country.
-Now, grown and uprooted from my fellow trees, I often find myself closing my eyes and returning to the woods whenever I’m writing a new story.
+I’ve been creatively slapping words together for the majority of my life.
+At ten (give or take), I wrote my first real “story“.
+It was about a man who received a kangaroo in the mail (Mr. Popper’s Penguins style).
+However, the idea of a strange adventure in an unexpected place was an exciting concept to me at the time and has held tight to my mind long after.
+The temptation of escape and adventure gave way to endless hours of imagination in the woods that crept right up to the back of my childhood home, which sat snuggly in the middle of Amish country.
+Now, grown and uprooted from my fellow trees, I often find myself returning to the woods whenever I’m writing a new story.

-You’re in luck, it’s the point of this site!
+You’re in luck, it’s the point of the site!
 Check out poems, short stories, and even longer form content, all in My Fiction!
-If you want fewer words, no worries either, check out The Gallery instead, where there are marginally fewer words.
+If you want fewer words, no worries!
+Check out The Gallery instead, where there are marginally fewer words.

 Want to support what I’m doing?

 If you can’t, no worries!
-Simply sending something you like on the website to a friend is more support than I could ever ask for!
+Sending something you like on the website to a friend is more support than I could ever ask for!

 Want to know where else I am?